wroberts/pytimeparse/README.rst

 - ``5.6 week``
 - ``5.6 weeks``

-It returns the time as a number of seconds (an integer value of possible, otherwise a floating-point number)::
+It returns the time as a number of seconds (an integer value if possible, otherwise a floating-point number)::

     from pytimeparse.timeparse import timeparse